Pueblos Galicia What to visit

 Accommodation in Betanzos

-• Mirador de la Muralla: a renovated and very modern flat in a central location.
+• Mirador de la Muralla: a renovated and very modern apartment in a central location.
 The apartment is well-equipped, with a kitchen and even a washing machine.

-• Hotel Os Olivos: Located less than 15 minutes drive from the centre of Betanzos, it is a relatively small hotel with a very nice space (especially the view from the breakfast room).
+• Hotel Os Olivos: Located less than 15 minutes drive from the center of Betanzos, it is a relatively small hotel with a very nice space (especially the view from the breakfast room).

 Pueblos Galicia What to Visit Fisterra